buckley-w-david/shell-blog/site/filesystem/blog/goto-in-python.md

             writer.write(bytes([i1.opcode, i1.arg or 0]))
 ```

-When we encounter a `goto`, we replace the original line with a `JUMP_ABSOLUTE` to the associated label.
+When we encounter a `goto`, we replace the original instruction with a `JUMP_ABSOLUTE` to the associated label.
 Otherwise we use the original instruction.

 Then all that's left is to use it to construct a new function.
 We do so by using most of the original properties of the function we're decorating (only replacing the `co_code` attribute), and then initializing a `types.FunctionType` object.